- Chart

 Reputation and Reliability

-ProShares is a well-established provider of ETFs, known for its range of leveraged and inverse ETFs.
-The firm has a significant presence in the ETF market and is generally considered reliable by institutional and retail investors seeking specialized investment strategies.
+ProShares is a well-established issuer of ETFs, known for its suite of leveraged and inverse ETFs.
+They have a significant presence in the market and a track record of managing complex financial instruments.

 Management Expertise